Chris Pinnock

-Chris Pinnock (born 26 March 1979) is a Jamaican hurdler.
+Christopher Lyndon "Chris" Pinnock (born 26 March 1979) is a Jamaican hurdler.

 He finished fifth at the 2006 Commonwealth Games.
 He also competed at the World Championships in 2003 and 2005 as well as the 2004 Olympic Games without reaching the final round.

 His personal best time is 13.38 seconds, achieved in May 2003 in Austin.
 The national record belongs to Maurice Wignall with 13.17 seconds.